code-review-checklists/java-concurrency/README.md

 or some work that is done within a single thread could be split between several threads or tasks which communicate via concurrent queues.
 See [JCIP 5.3] for more information about the producer-consumer pattern.

+There is an inspection "Nested 'synchronized' statement" in IntelliJ IDEA corresponding to this item.

 <a name="document-locking-order"></a>
 [#](#document-locking-order) Dl.2.
 If restructuring a thread-safe class to avoid nested critical